 We will now be working the front petals (round 3) into the back loops only of round 1, layering them on top of the back petals.

-Join yarn E (light pink) by inserting your hook into the back loop of any half double crochet from round 1.
+Join yarn E (light pink) by inserting your hook into the back loop only of any half double crochet from round 1.
 Yarn over and pull up a loop of yarn E.

 Begin round 3 in the next stitch after where you’ve just joined, and end round 3 in the same stitch as where you have joined.